keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/taskdefinition.md

 to easily define a task using Python 3.
 You do not need to specify the image, volumes, and so forth.
-Instead, just provide a Python script and KLT sets up the container and runs the script as part of the task.
+Instead, just provide a Python script and Keptn sets up the container and runs the script as part of the task.

 ```yaml
 apiVersion: lifecycle.keptn.sh/v?alpha?